 It is important not to confuse VED with CC.
 The former may exist in Minkowski spacetime, as given e.g. in Eq.\,\eqref{VEDMink}, whereas the latter can only exist in the context of Einstein's equations of curved spacetime and hence in the presence of gravity.
 Only in the last case the CC is physically meaningful and its value becomes inexorably intertwined with the VED through Einstein's equations, as follows: $\rv=\CC/(8\pi G_N)$.
-We should not confuse the physical $\CC$ defined in this way with the corresponding bare parameter in the EH-action, which is related to $\rL$ given above in a similar way (but in this case the relation involves only the bare values of all the parameters involved).
+We should not confuse the physical $\CC$ defined in this way with the corresponding bare parameter in the EH-action, which is related to $\rL$ in a similar way (but in this case the relation involves only the bare values of all the parameters involved).
 The problem with the above calculation is that it is of no use at all in curved spacetime, say in the cosmological Friedman-Lemaitre-Robertson-Walker (FLRW) background.
-There is no sense in associating the scale $\mu$ to any physical quantity in that context since, if Einstein's equations are invoked, the $\CC$ term as such cannot exist in Minkowski space unless the VED is exactly $\rL+{\rm ZPE}=0$.
-So there is no cosmology to do with the simpleminded expression \eqref{VEDMink}, despite some stubborn attempts in the literature.
+There is no sense in associating the scale $\mu$ to any cosmological variable since, if Einstein's equations are invoked, the $\CC$ term as such in these equations cannot exist in Minkowski space unless the VED is exactly $\rL+{\rm ZPE}=0$.
+So there is no cosmology to do with Eq.\eqref{VEDMink}, despite some attempts in the literature.
 This point has been driven home recently in \cite{JoanSolaPhilTransc2022}, and in \cite{Mottola2022}.
-A realistic approach to the VED within QFT in curved spacetime is quite another and it has recently been put forward in extenso in the work\,\cite{CristianJoan2022}, which further expands the preceding one \cite{CristianJoan2020}.
-See also the review \,\cite{JoanSolaPhilTransc2022} for a summarized account.
-We shall adopt this same framework here in order to investigate the equation of state (EoS) of the quantum vacuum, which as we shall see does not reduce to just the traditional (and naive) result $\wv=-1$.
-It turns out that the EoS of the quantum vacuum is dynamical and evolves as a nontrivial function of the cosmic expansion, $\wv=\wv(H,\dot{H},\ddot{H},...)$, where dots indicate differentiation with respect to cosmic time $t$, i.e. $\dot{(\textrm{ })}\equiv d(\textrm{ })/dt$.
+A realistic approach to the VED within QFT in curved spacetime should be different.
+A recent attempt has been put forward in the comprehensive work\,\cite{CristianJoan2022}, which further extends that of \cite{CristianJoan2020} in providing a QFT formulation of the RV framework, or running vacuum model (RVM).
+See also the review \,\cite{JoanSolaPhilTransc2022} for a summarized account and a generous list of references Here we shall adopt this same approach in order to investigate the equation of state (EoS) of the quantum vacuum.
+As we shall see, it does not reduce to just the traditional result $\wv=-1$.
+It turns out that in a QFT formulation the vacuum EoS becomes dynamical and evolves as a nontrivial function of the cosmic expansion, $\wv=\wv(H,\dot{H},\ddot{H},...)$, where dots indicate differentiation with respect to cosmic time $t$, i.e. $\dot{(\textrm{ })}\equiv d(\textrm{ })/dt$.